RachelSilverstein/PAMmla/readme.md

 First, fill in the ```INPUTS``` section at the top of the ```evolve_vars.py``` script and fill in the arguments to the ```evolve()``` function call at the end of the script.
 See parameters section below for details.

-The file is currently populated with inputs to evolve a variant to maximize selectivity for NGT PAMs starting from the wild type SpCas9 amino acid sequence, DSGERT.
+The file is currently populated with inputs to evolve a variant to maximize selectivity for NGTN PAMs starting from the wild type SpCas9 amino acid sequence, DSGERT.

 Then run the script using ```python evolve_vars.py```.
 This will create a folder in your running directory called 'predictions' which contains the output of the script in the form of a csv file.
 This will generate a folder called ```evolved``` in the output directory containing evolution results.

+The expected output of this example run can be found in ```evolved > NGT_selectivity_example > final_variants.csv```

 ### Parameters